mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

-## Using the Raspberry Pi as a Remote Controller
+## Using the Raspberry Pi as a IR Remote Control

 So the basic plan is send out IR signals from a Raspberry Pi to control a device that I normally control with a common handheld remote control.
 At my disposal, I had a RaspPi 3, a Rasp Pi Wireless, and a Rasp Pi 4 all just lying around begging to be used.
 If it weren't the case that I had a Raspberry Pi, I'd probably have gone with the [ESP8266](https://www.sparkfun.com/products/13678), but that's a project for another time, because frankly, I like the hyper-convenience of using a Raspberry Pi.